 Join SAVi GIS Talk #4 with our very own Dr. Laxmi Ramasubramanian (Department Chair and Professor at the Department of Urban and Regional Planning) and Dr. Moira Zellner (Professor of Public Policy and Urban Affairs and Director of Participatory Modeling and Data Science in the College of Social Sciences and Humanities at Northeastern University) to learn about the application of participatory modeling and spatial analytics in the projects that have become successful examples of community-driven planning and consensus making.

 On March 24, 2021, SJSU's Institute for Metropolitan Studies and the Department of Justice Studies presented Dr. Jan Doering (McGill University) in conversation about his new book, US vs THEM: Race, Crime, and Gentrification in Chicago.

 On March 12, 2021, SAVi guest speakers discussed California megafires, the California Fire Hazard Severity Zone (CFHSZ) web map, and implication of CFHSZ data for examining asset impacts to the City of Los Gatos.

 Virtual Department Open House

-The Department Open House is a great opportunity for prospective students to learn about our programs and the many exciting career paths that urban planning and geography can open for you.
-Current students, faculty, and alumni will be available to answer your questions.
+The Department Open House, a great opportunity for prospective students to learn about our programs and the many exciting career paths that urban planning and geography can open for you, was held on March 8, 2021.

 A People's Guide to the San Francisco Bay Area